snelg/kosyncsrv/README.md

 # kosyncsrv
-a tiny koreader sync server rewritten by golang according to [koreader-sync](https://github.com/myelsukov/koreader-sync), it uses sqlite3 file as the database by default, tables will be auto created while the programm runs
+a tiny koreader sync server rewritten by golang according to [koreader-sync](https://github.com/myelsukov/koreader-sync), it uses sqlite3 file as the database by default, tables will be auto created while the program runs

 ## build and run
-if you are using the newer go version with modle
+if you are using the newer go version with module
 ```
 CGO_ENABLED=1   //sqlite3 needs it
 go mod init kosyncsrv